About Frank Gilroy

 I believe strongly that whenever possible patients should take responsibility for their own health and my aim as a physiotherapist is to guide them to achieve their maximum potential.

 I am a keen marathon and ultra marathon runner and understand the impact injury and surgery can have on patients.

-I am available to see patients in both the southside of Glasgow at my clinic in Cardonald which is just through the Clyde tunnel and at Hampden Sports Clinic.
-I will happily recommend another Physiotherapist if it is more suitable for patients from a clinical or location perspective to see someone else.
+I am available to see patients in both the Southside of Glasgow at my clinic in Cardonald which is just through the Clyde tunnel and at my clinic in Hyndland, , I will happily recommend another Physiotherapist if it is more suitable for patients from a clinical or location perspective to see someone else.